spexod/Portal/README.md

 Congratulations, you just deployed the SpExoDisks website.

 ## Local Machine Testing
-SpExServer is a conglomerate repository, that brings together other smaller component repositories.
-On a local machine, we can individually control which branch and commit is checked out for the component repositories.
+SpExServer is a conglomerate repository that brings together other smaller component repositories.
+On a local machine, we can individually control which branch and commit are checked out for the component repositories.
 This *time-machine* allows us to test developments before deploying to the server.

 ### Changing Component git branches and
-For example: the .git files SpExServer/.git, SpExServer/SpExo-FrontEnd/.git, and SpExServer/SpExwebsite/.git can all be controlled independently simple by using 'cd' to get into that directory.
-There are editors that can visually demonstrate this selection process, we recommend https://www.jetbrains.com/edu-products/download/#section=idea but this editor has many advance features that may be difficult to learn.
+For example, the .git files SpExServer/.git, SpExServer/SpExo-FrontEnd/.git, and SpExServer/SpExwebsite/.git can all be controlled independently simple by using 'cd' to get into that directory.
+There are editors that can visually demonstrate this selection process, we recommend https://www.jetbrains.com/edu-products/download/#section=idea, but this editor has many advance features that may be difficult to learn.

 - git cheatsheet https://education.github.com/git-cheat-sheet-education.pdf